GitNation/JavaScript-frameworks-devs-summit/README.md

 ![JavaScript Frameworks Developers Summit](./header.gif?raw=true)

 All existing JavaScript events gather wide audience of software developers to get updates about technology.
-There are practically no events designed for JavaScript libraries developers where they can gather in productive setting to discuss common problems and the future of JavaScript ecosystem.
+There are practically no events designed for JavaScript libraries developers where they can gather in productive setting to discuss common problems and the future of the JavaScript ecosystem.

 ## Where and when?